-As announced earlier this month, Silva Screen
+As announced last year, Silva Screen

 are releasing an incredible limited edition Doctor Who

 soundtrack boxset featuring eleven discs of music spanning every era of

 The Doctor.
 This magnificent collection, due for release very soon,